Philadelphia, PA

 After years of planning and preparation, streetcar service returned to Route

 15 Girard in Philadelphia on September 4, 2005.
-Elsewhere in the city, planning
+Elsewhere in the city, a network of streetcar lines feed

 Route 15 - Girard